Access to Resilience

 Who can apply

-Through this programme, we will fund support organisations – sometimes known as network, umbrella, membership or community anchor organisations.
+Through this programme, we funded support organisations – sometimes known as network, umbrella, membership or community anchor organisations.

 We want these organisations to improve access to the help they provide to small, underrepresented community groups in Northern Ireland.
 By underrepresented community groups, we mean groups that focus on representing the needs of: